David Enrich

 David Jules Enrich (born July 3, 1979) is an American journalist and non-fiction author.
-He is currently financial editor at The New York Times and was previously financial enterprise editor at The Wall Street Journal.
+He is currently business investigations editor, formally financial editor at The New York Times.
+He was previously financial enterprise editor at The Wall Street Journal.

 Education

 Enrich received his bachelor's degree in 2001 from Claremont McKenna College in Claremont, California.
 While in college, Enrich co-founded claremontmckenna.com, the first online newspaper at the five Claremont Colleges.
 He also founded and directed Citizens for True Democracy, a Southern California grassroots organization that proposes replacing the Electoral College with direct voting.